CodeLine-x/gen-connector/README.md

 ### Prerequisites

 1. Node.js 18+ installed
-2. A Supabase account and project
+2. A Supabase account and project (for database & authentication)
+3. A Vercel account (for file storage)
-3. OpenAI API key
+4. OpenAI API key

 ### Setup Steps